astraly-labs/pragma-oracle/README.md

 Documentation
 ---

-More extensive documentation can be found on our [official website](https://docs.pragmaoracle.com/).
+More extensive documentation can be found on our [official website](https://docs.pragma.build/).

+Audit
+---

+Pragma Starknet has been peer-reviewed by many other key-projects in the industries.
+It has also been audited by Nethermind, you can find the full report under the <a href='/audits'>audits</a> folder.

 Deployment addresses